Dental Implants

 Some of the most innovative dental techniques of the past several years have occurred in the field of restorative dentistry, particularly with dental implants.
 Traditionally, patients with missing teeth have been treated with removable dentures and dental bridges.
 While these treatments have advantages, the fact is they require daily maintenance and are sometimes unreliable both functionally and aesthetically.
 Dental implants can resolve these issues and restore a more normal way of life for patients with missing teeth.

 Our board-certified implant dentist, Dr. John D. Beckwith, has completed extensive post-graduate education, research, and clinical experience in the field of implant dentistry.
-As a Fellow of the International Congress of Oral Implantologists (ICOI) and Diplomate of the American Board of Oral Implantology/Implant Dentistry (ABOI/ID), Dr. Beckwith is one of the leading dental implant providers in the country, and has achieved the highest level of expertise in this complex specialty.
+As a Fellow of the International Congress of Oral Implantologists (ICOI), Honored Fellow of the American Academy of Implant Dentistry (AAID), and Diplomate of the American Board of Oral Implantology/Implant Dentistry (ABOI/ID), Dr. Beckwith is one of the leading dental implant providers in the country, and has achieved the highest level of expertise in this complex specialty.

 What Are Dental Implants?